 Regenerates very quickly after fire from lignotuber and epicormic shoots with coppicing growth.

-Not considered at risk in the wild.
-But very limited in its geographic range.
+This species is not considered to be at risk of extinction in the wild.
+It does have a very limited geographic range.